WeNMR-EOSC/wenmr-eosc.github.io/index.md

 <hr>

-WeNMR entry point redesign.
-WeNMR is operating as a thematic service in the EOSC-hub
+This is a new re-design of the WeNMR entry.
+At the moment, WeNMR is operating as a thematic service in the <a href="https://www.eosc-hub.eu/" target="_blank">EOSC-hub</a> project.

-We descontinue the old registration system and we're providing a new one...
+The old registration system has been discontinued, but we are working to provide a new one soon.